with Ms. Grace Prensner

 Schedule: Mondays & Wednesdays, 10:00 a.m.
 (ET), 60–75 min.

-This is a traditional course of Algebra that is the foundation for high school mathematics study.
-The course will cover traditional algebraic expressions such as polynomials and rational expressions, and will train students to solve linear and quadratic equations.
-Students will also study the use of integers, rational numbers, graphing and solving equivalent equations, including problems of length and area, and distance, rate and time.
+This Algebra 1 course is the foundation for high school mathematics study—though there is nothing sterile and artificial about this class!
+The course covers algebraic expressions such as polynomials and rational expressions, and trains students to solve linear and quadratic equations.
+Students also study the use of integers; rational numbers; graphing and solving equivalent equations, including problems of length and area; and distance, rate, and time.
+Using the renowned textbook Elementary Algebra by Henry Jacobs as a guide, students will be intrigued and engaged with the interesting stories (and even poetry) that introduce these math concepts!

 Elementary Algebra by Harold R. Jacobs